 When it comes to auto insurance, you want to be adequately covered if you get in an accident, but you don’t want to pay more than you have to.
-Regrettably many people are doing just that, simply because they don’t want to spend time shopping for car insurance.
+Regrettably, many people are doing just that, simply because they don’t want to spend time shopping for car insurance.
 It’s not characteristically pleasing, after all, regardless of how it looks in commercials featuring disgruntled cavemen and joke-cracking spokespeople.

 But by doing some comparison shopping, you could save hundreds of dollars a year.
-If you’re paying thousands to your current insurance company because you have a couple tickets, an accident or an out-of-date and uncomplimentary credit rating, shopping your policy against others might be well worth the effort.
+If you’re paying thousands to your current insurance company because you have a couple of tickets, an accident, or an out-of-date and uncomplimentary credit rating, shopping your policy against others might be well worth the effort.
 Look at it this way: You can transform the money you save into buying something you’ve wanted or needed for a long time.

 Step 1: Decide How Much Coverage You Need:

-To find the accurate auto insurance, start by figuring out the amount of coverage you need.
+To find accurate auto insurance, start by figuring out the amount of coverage you need.
 This varies from state to state, so take a second to find out what coverage is required where you live.